Archaeology-ABM/NASSA-hub/guidelines-for-authors.md

 ```

-Schliemann was feeling generous and decided to also offer another version, properly agent-based, that fits the same specification ("1870-Schliemann-001/netlogo_implementation/TroyDestroy_agents.nlogo"):
+Schliemann was feeling generous and decided also to offer another version, properly agent-based, that fits the same specification ("1870-Schliemann-001/netlogo_implementation/TroyDestroy_agents.nlogo" ):

 ```
 globals